 (If you’re having trouble getting any sort of idea of the hundreds of possible niches out there, you may also want to check out Gina’s free list of over 200 writing niches and sub-niches.
 Just realize that you have to subscribe to her newsletter to get it.
 It’s easy to unsubscribe, though, if you don’t end up liking it.)

 Don’t let selecting a niche allow you to tread water.
 Don’t let it become an excuse not to get started.
 It’s a flexible thing; you don’t have to choose just one, and you can mix it up whenever you want.
 In freelancing, you’re the boss.
 So act like it.
 Take charge, pick something that holds your interest, and get going.
 It’ll be clumsy at first, but just having some sort of niche in mind keeps you from getting pulled in too many directions at once.
 As you gain clients and experience, you’ll settle into your rhythm and discover what you excel at.
 Every month or so, when you’re first getting moving, take some time to look over your samples and your pitching trends to see if you can narrow a little bit.
-Eventually, you’ll find that sweet spot where you can position yourself as an expert and making a living doing only what you love.
+Eventually, you’ll find that sweet spot where you can position yourself as an expert and make a living doing only what you love.